IdentityPython/pyFF/docs/install.rst

   # LANG=en_US.UTF-8 pip install -e .

-This will install a bunch of dependencies and compile bindings for both lxml, pyyaml aswell as pyXMLSecurity.
+This will install a bunch of dependencies and compile bindings for both lxml, pyyaml as well as pyXMLSecurity.
 This may take some time to complete.
 If there are no errors and if you have the *python-pyff* binary in your **$PATH** you should be done.

 .. code-block:: bash